demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 There is no context output for this command.
 ### rsa-nw-process-dump-download-request
 ***
-initiate the download of the process dump to the Endpoint Server.
+Initiates the download of the process dump to the endpoint server.
 You can find the process details by using the 'rsa-nw-snapshot-details-get' and filter by category=PROCESSES, or use the RSA NW UI.

 #### Base Command